nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/_index.md

 {{% /alert %}}

-Update the description of the PR declaring if you have used AI to help you with creation of your PR.
-If you have used AI, list the AI tools you have used.
+Update the PR description to state whether you used AI to help you crate this PR; if so, list the AI tools you have used.

 For example:

 ```
-I have used AI in the creation of ths PR.
+I have used AI in the creation of this PR.

 I have used the following AI tools:
 - Microsoft Copilot to analyse the code
-- Claude code to generate the finction someNewFunctionIAdded()
+- Claude code to generate the function someNewFunctionIAdded()
-- Amazon 1 to generate unit tests
+- Amazon Q to generate unit tests
 ```

 ## CI Checks on Your PR